A descent method for nonsmooth multiobjective optimization problems on Riemannian manifolds: Numerical results

-In Figs. \ref{Fig.sub.1-1}--\ref{Fig.sub.4-11}, the hollow points indicate the objective vector values of the initial points, and these marked with red stars are the objective vector values of the final points (namely, the $(\varepsilon,\delta)$-critical points).
-From these figures, we see that nearly all of the final points generated by our method are (approximate) Pareto optimal points for the corresponding examples, except that several points marked with black circles in Fig. \ref{Fig.sub.3-1} are not Pareto optimal, which might be local (weak) Pareto optimal points.
+In Figs. \ref{fig.1}--\ref{fig.4}, the hollow points indicate the objective vector values of the initial points, and these marked with red stars are the objective vector values of the final points (namely, the $(\varepsilon,\delta)$-critical points).
+From these figures, we see that nearly all of the final points generated by our method are (approximate) Pareto optimal points for the corresponding examples.
 Thus, we can obtain the approximations of Pareto sets for the above examples by Algorithm \ref{al1} when some reasonable number of starting points are given.
-Furthermore, in Table 1, we list the average number of iterations (ANI) for $100$ random starting points for all examples.
+Furthermore, in Table \ref{ta1}, we list the average number of iterations (Iter), average number of calls to the objective functions (Nf) and average number of calls to the subgradient of objective functions (Ng) for $100$ random starting points for all examples.
 In summary, the preliminary numerical results show that our method is effective and promising.